Nursing Education (MS and Advanced Certificate)

 Offered Online Only

-The Department of Nursing and Health Professions is authorized by the New York State Education Department to offer a post-master’s Advanced Certificate in Nursing Education, The Program focuses on the specialty courses in foundations in teaching and learning, curriculum development, instructional design, measurement and assessment, and evaluation approaches in nursing education.
+The School of Nursing is authorized by the New York State Education Department to offer a post-master’s Advanced Certificate in Nursing Education, The Program focuses on the specialty courses in foundations in teaching and learning, curriculum development, instructional design, measurement and assessment, and evaluation approaches in nursing education.
 The program concludes with the culminating internship which provides over 150 practicum hours of directed educational experiences as a nurse educator, with an emphasis on teaching

 Program Requirements